Story by: Hayley Kappes on June 18, 2020

-To guide a child’s understanding of difficult issues, parents should initiate discussions and welcome their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Associates, affiliated with the UofL School of Medicine.
+To guide a child’s understanding of difficult issues, parents can talk to kids by initiating discussions and welcoming their child’s questions, according to Katy Hopkins, Ph.D., pediatric psychologist with Norton Children’s Medical Group, affiliated with the UofL School of Medicine.

-Avoiding conversations may backfire if children draw faulty conclusions on their own or seek information from untrustworthy sources.
+Avoiding talking to your kid may backfire if the child draws faulty conclusions on their own or seeks information from untrustworthy sources.

 “Parents do their children a disservice if they think that by not talking about tough topics, children won’t think about them and will be protected from that reality,” Dr. Hopkins said.
 “Children should have adult things explained to them in an age-appropriate way, because they are impacted by adult things.”

 As soon as a child questions or seems to be thinking about an issue, it’s time to talk.
 According to Dr. Hopkins, parents should find a quiet moment to speak with their child and have answers prepared.

 When talking to elementary-age kids, Dr. Hopkins tells parents to broach topics broadly rather than reference specific issues.
 For example, when a school shooting occurs, a parent could say, “I wonder if kids in your class were talking about what happened at another school.”

 If the child answers no, the parent can say, “I’m just curious what you talk about with your friends.”
 If the child did learn about the shooting, the parent can ask what the child heard and how they feel about it, then discuss the issue in an age-appropriate way.